zdhjeff/BayesAET/README.md

 ### Multiple simulation example with 'Multi.BAET':
 #' Multi.BAET: This function simulates the properties of Bayesian adaptive enrichment trial
-#' @param n.sim number of simulations
+#' @param n.sim The number of simulations
-#' @param n.cores number of cores for computation, default is half of the total cores
+#' @param n.cores The number of cores used for computation, default is half of the total cores

-#' @return est.mean: the posterior mean of each treatment (col) in each subpopulation (row); e.g. est[1,2] is treatment 2 in subpopulation 1
+#' @return est.mean: A ‘ns’ * ‘nt’ matrix storing the mean of the posterior mean, with row number indicating subpopulation and column number indicating treatment arm
-#' @return est.sd: the posterior sd of each treatment (col) in each subpopulation (row)
+#' @return est.sd: A ‘ns’ * ‘nt’ matrix storing the mean of the posterior SD, with row number indicating subpopulation and column number indicating treatment arm
-#' @return ss.sub.trt.mean: a ‘ns’ * ‘nt’ matrix storing the averaged sample size for each subpopulation in each treatment arm, with the row number indicating the subpopulation and the column number indicating the treatment arm.
+#' @return ss.sub.trt.mean: A ‘ns’ * ‘nt’ matrix storing the averaged sample size for each subpopulation in each treatment arm, with the row number indicating the subpopulation and the column number indicating the treatment arm.
-#' @return ss.sub.dist: the sample size distribution for each subpopulation (row)
+#' @return ss.sub.dist: A ‘ns’ * ‘n.sim’ matrix storing the sample size consumed for each subpopulation in each run, with row number indicating subpopulation and column number indicating the specific run
-#' @return ss.sub.mean: the expected (mean) sample size for each subpopulation
+#' @return ss.sub.mean: A vector length ‘ns’ indicating the average sample size consumed in each subpopulation
-#' @return ss.t.dist: the sample size distribution for the whole trial
+#' @return ss.t.dist: A ‘n.sim’ vector storing the overall sample size consumed in each run
-#' @return ss.t.mean: the mean total sample size for the whole trial
+#' @return ss.t.mean: A number of average overall sample size consumed
-#' @return power.sub: the power for each subpopulation
+#' @return power.sub: A vector length ‘ns’ indicating the (empirical) power estimated in each subpopulation
-#' @return computation.time: the overall simulation time used
+#' @return computation.time: Time consumed for computation

 set.seed(123)
 nt=3
 ns=2